How to register a managed investment scheme

 New AFS licence applicants can lodge Form 5100 online through the registered agent portal.

-Alternatively, you can download a copy of Form 5100 and lodge it at an ASIC service centre kiosk or post it to us.
+Alternatively, you can download a copy of Form 5100 and post it to us.

 Common registration issues